 But instead of marrying a Frenchwoman, Edward secretly married the Lancastrian widow, Elizabeth Woodville.
 She arrived at court in September 1464 with her parents, brothers and unmarried sisters, all of whom needed to be accorded honors befitting the family of a queen.
 Warwick was less than pleased – not only did the marriage embarrass him on the continental stage, making him appear to not have the ear or control of his king, but it flew in the face of the diplomatic efforts he had been working on for three and a half years.
 It also meant that money, titles and honors he had been hoping to secure for his own Neville relations began going to Woodvilles.
 Most notably, his elderly aunt, the Dowager Duchess of Norfolk, was married to the 20-year-old John Woodville, giving him access to her fortune as he began his political career.

-George and Richard were both up north in Middleham when the marriage took place, and it’s unclear what of these dynamics they were immediately exposed to.
-Certainly it’s likely they gleaned why Warwick was unhappy with the Woodville match, but what is less clear is what their personal feelings about it were.
+George was on hand for Elizabeth’s debut at court in Reading in September 1464.
+It’s likely he was privy to Warwick’s unhappiness with the Woodville match, but less clear what he himself thought of it.
 Warwick desired that George and Richard would marry his two daughters, making the girls royal duchesses and giving the boys their inheritance.
 Edward was less enthused by the match, perhaps by now not trusting Warwick’s motives, but apparently also wishing to keep his brothers unmarried for diplomatic reasons in the hopes of securing the sort of marriage alliance he himself would no longer be able to undertake.
 He would eventually refuse it outright, incensing Warwick.

 By 1469 Warwick had not only decided he had had enough, but he had convinced George to join him in an uprising against Edward.
 George’s thought process in all of this is unclear, though certainly his actions give us some idea.
 What we don’t know is how intelligent he was, how easily manipulated he was, the nature of his relationship with Warwick, or the nature of his relationship with his mother and siblings.
 What he got out of an alliance with Warwick is simple – Warwick had helped topple one sitting king already, this time he would do it to put George on the throne.
 George had been well-looked after by his brother during his reign, and there is no sign of personal animosity between the two, though it’s safe to say they weren’t particularly close given a simple lack of proximity.
 But George would have had every expectation that he would be a wealthy and powerful man under Edward’s rule, and given that in 1469 he was 20, he had long left Warwick’s household and would have been exposed to Edward, his court and his government.